lead4good/gramine/Documentation/building.rst

    that ``/usr/local/bin`` is in your path (in ``PATH`` environment variable).

-Set ``-Dglibc=`` or ``-Dmusl=`` options to ``disabled`` if you wish not to build the support for any (they are both build by default).
+Set ``-Dglibc=`` or ``-Dmusl=`` options to ``disabled`` if you wish not to build the support for any (they are both built by default).

 Additional build options
 ^^^^^^^^^^^^^^^^^^^^^^^^